mshareef123/CCFarmApp/readme.md

 * Run a command shell in Administrator mode from the root directory of the project
 * Add Global Environment Variable under advanced system settings by adding variable
 *	name:NODE_PATH value:AppData%\npm\node_modules
-* In command shell call: npm i (it will install node js required modules under nod_modules directory)
+* In command shell call: npm i (it will install node js required modules under node_modules directory)
-* Run a command shell in Administrator mode and call gulp (from the root directory of the project).
+* Run a command shell in Administrator mode and run "gulp" command in command line (from the root directory of the project).
 * Create log  on top level (under src) to see jsHint output files
-* All dev code is under src/webapp/ui all server deplyed code is under src/webapp/dist  so you always make your changes under dev code, and gulp will automatically update dist folder.
+* All dev code is under src/webapp/ui all server deployed code is under src/webapp/dist  so you always make your changes under dev code, and gulp will automatically update dist folder.

 How to run the code
 ===================